Tim Tebow has his best week in minors with 6 hits | WHIZ News

-Tebow played in six of the Fireflies’ seven games this week, all three at Rome and three of four with Lexington.
+Tebow played in six of the Fireflies’ seven games last week, all three at Rome and three of four with Lexington.
 Columbia went 2-1 against Rome and 1-3 against Lexington.

-HIGHLIGHTS: Tebow had his best game as a pro baseball player Friday night, going 3 for 3 for his first multihit game in a 5-0 win over Lexington.
+HIGHLIGHTS: Tebow had his best game as a pro baseball player Friday night, going 3 for 3 for his first multi-hit game in a 5-0 win over Lexington.
 Tebow had a double, two singles and a walk in the victory.
-Tebow added another multihit game on Sunday in a 4-2 loss to Lexington.
+Tebow had another multi-hit game on Sunday in a 4-2 loss to Lexington.

 AT THE PLATE: Tebow was 6 of 21 for the week.
 He had no RBIs and five strikeouts in six games.